 It seems counter-intuitive, but I’m telling you not to take what anyone says (including me), try to follow it, and then blame yourself when it doesn’t work for your own goal (even if you’re trying to duplicate exactly what they did).
 There are just so many variables that two people could not possibly do something identically.
 Here are some guidelines you can try to troubleshoot issues you have.

 If you’re trying something completely unfamiliar, the first time around, try it exactly as instructed by a reliable source.
 Once you’ve tried it that way, if it doesn’t work then go back and evaluate what went wrong.

-Were you distracted by other things while you were trying to perform tasks?
+- Were you distracted by other things while you were trying to perform the tasks?

 It’s frustrating when you try something new and it doesn’t work the first time.
 But that isn’t necessarily a reason to give up completely.
 Here are some workarounds you can try.

 - Combine advice from multiple sources in a way that feels right and give that a try.